urcsc174/2019-spring-csc174/project-final/instructions.md

 The professor will assign a domain (a topic) to you, and give you specific instructions regarding the primary and secondary goals of the website.

-- [ ] Check Slack.
-The professor will send you a domain (topic) that is unique to everyone else in CSC 174.
-- [ ] You are required to use the domain the professor provides to build your architecture.
+- [ ] The professor will confirm your choice of a domain (topic) that is unique to everyone else in CSC 174; you are required to use the domain the professor approved to build your architecture.

 *Note: the intent of the is assignment is to have you gather content from multiple sources and "architect" it - not just scrape content from a single source, like Wikipedia.
 You can use Wikipedia, but not exclusively.*